 For less than $100, it’s worth every penny and will probably outlast your grandkids!

-They are priced really well, so get the best.
+They are priced really well, so go for the best.
 A Fender.

 Find one here.